Here Liam Whitton writes about his admiration for writer-director Joss Whedon

 Andrew West has written for HumansitLife about his love of Star Trek creator Gene Roddenberry before, and BHA Chief Executive Andrew Copson has written admiringly of Roddenberry as well.
 Star Trek‘s popularity with humanists is partially rooted in its optimism for the human race, and its almost Utopian depiction of a universe where the Humanism Roddenberry so passionately felt has motivated humankind to explore, develop rational scepticism, and foster cooperation, all to great success.
-And I myself have written on Doctor Who‘s humanist themes, particularly in the form of it non-human main character the Doctor, a firebrand humanist with one advantage the rest of us don’t have — he knows much more than we do about the world (which is often used to justify the show’s forays into fairly fantastical heights of speculative fiction).
-But neither of these programmes achieve what Joss Whedon has consistently done throughout his work, which is presenting Humanism and exploring its implications in a world where essential human problems share the scale of epics.
+And I myself have written on Doctor Who‘s humanist themes, particularly in the form of its non-human main character the Doctor, a firebrand humanist with one advantage the rest of us don’t have — he knows much more than we do about the world (which is often used to justify the show’s forays into fairly fantastical heights of speculative fiction).
+But neither of these programmes achieve what Joss Whedon has consistently done throughout his work, which is to present Humanism and explore its implications in a world where essential human problems share the scale of epics.

 Whedon’s worlds are alive with Humansim despite these worlds often not being humanistic or physical materialist in conception.
 In Buffy and Angel, the characters confront monsters, demons, witches, and deities, and accept that these things exist.
 They have a good reason to believe these things exist which we do not: in Buffy and Angel they really do.
-The ‘soul’ is a major plot device in both those shows as well, as it accounts in a nebulous and nonspecific for the presence of morality.
+The ‘soul’ is a major plot device in both those shows as well, as it accounts in a nebulous and nonspecific way for the presence of morality.
 An early Angel episode, ‘I’ve Got You Under My Skin,’ even suggests that the absence of a ‘soul’ explains true human psychopathy.
 Yet as both those shows go on, Whedon becomes increasingly interested in using the supernatural framework of the show for exploring the human problems we all really face, and to advocate the evidence-based and compassion-led approach to ethics we should be using to make decisions our daily lives.

 From the beginning, Buffy used the supernatural to generously provide metaphors for all manner of social issues.
 Often the personal struggles of a character would be reflected in those of the monster of the week, or some atrocity in a character’s past would contain meaningful wisdom the audience could apply to another person’s present-day dilemma.
 Good fiction has long done this: the most successful novels take a chosen theme and stretch it into every line of dialogue, every visual motif, make their pages blossom with insight into the world.
 With cinema and theatre, the visual and textual have long been aligned in this effort, but until Buffy, television was a odd-man-out, a place for episodic dramas about buddy cops and the like.
 Buffy itself quickly moved from ‘high school’ themes to more mature ones.
 Season one’s ‘Invisible Girl’ provides a fairly mundane example of this: high school social alienation (and the fact that Sunnydale High sits above a Hellmouth) literally makes a shy girl turn invisible.
-By its later seasons, Buffy was deftly commenting on the same theme with all the deftness of a poet.
+By its later seasons, Buffy was commenting on the same theme with all the deftness of a poet.

 Life’s not a song